word-fish/wordfish-python/README.md

 ### 2. Install dependencies

 Drop the folder into your home directory of your cluster environment.
-Run the install script to install deepdive, corenlp, and the package itself.
+Run the install script to install the package itself, and start your analyses.
+The pipeline is a mixture of local processing, and submitting scripts to a SLURM environment for larger jobs.
 The first (and only) argument is the project directory where you want your data and outputs to live.

+#### Project Current Status
+[Plugins](https://github.com/vsoch/wordfish-plugins) are being developed, and pipelines tested.
+When this is finished, the functionality will be integrated into the application generation.
+It is not yet decided if a database will be used for the initial processing.
+For deployment options, it makes sense to deploy the module folder to a cluster environment, and then perhaps deploy an application with docker.
+I have not yet decided.

       WORK=/scratch/users/vsochat/wordfish-nlp